jacklule/jacklule.github.io/README.md

 ##Repo for Lehigh journalism Data Vizualization

-<p>I set up this repo as part of a new journalism module, Data Visualization. <a href="https://github.com/jacklule/DataViz-Syllabus">The syllabus can be found here.</a></p>
+<p>I set up this repo as part of a new journalism module, Data Visualization. <a href="https://github.com/jacklule/DataViz-Syllabus">The syllabus can be found here at GitHub.com.</a></p>

 <p>My hope is that each student will set up a repo as a means to submit and publish Data Viz assignments.</p>